MatrixAI/Polykey-Docs/README.md

 # Polykey-Docs

 Documentation for Polykey.
-This uses GitHub wiki as a CMS.
-This wiki is mirrored to Gitlab at https://gitlab.com/MatrixAI/open-source/Polykey-Docs.
+This is mirrored to Gitlab at https://gitlab.com/MatrixAI/open-source/Polykey-Docs.

-GitLab builds the wiki via the CI/CD into static pages, rendering the markdown files and templates it within the branding of [polykey.com](https://polykey.com).
+GitLab builds it via the CI/CD into static pages, rendering the markdown files and templates it within the branding of [polykey.com](https://polykey.com).

 The CI/CD pushes it to [polykey.com/docs](https://polykey.com/docs) which is hosted by Cloudflare's pages and worker system.